koutianqi/koutianqi.github.io/_pages/about.md

 News
 -----
+**2024/1/01** selected as a Liberatory Tech Scholar to work as a Tech Explainer and Fact Checker at Logic(s) Magazine

 **2023/10/12** awarded International Travel Grant from the Graduate School at Penn State

 **2023/10/02** poster on contradictions between ML replicability and feminist epistemic values admitted to ICDS 2022 Symposium